Nursing, B.S.

 Licensure Examination

-Per section 335.066 RSMo of the Missouri Nursing Practice Act: Completion of the nursing program does not guarantee eligibility to take the licensure examination.
+Per section 335.066 RSMo of the Missouri Nursing Practice Act, completion of the nursing program does not guarantee eligibility to take the licensure examination.

 Apply for Admission

-For additional admission questions, please contact the Valentine School of Nursing's recruitment and enrollment staff:
+For additional admission questions, contact the School of Nursing's recruitment and enrollment staff:

 Undergraduate Inquiries